MyParcelCOM/isotope-lib/README.md

 # MyParcelCom - Isotope

+Some informations/instructions for setup of bundle

+Please make sure you have first installed the bundle MyParcelCOM/contao-lib and created a account at https://app.myparcel.com/registration for getting API-credentials.
+With this bundle you get the status fields from MyParcelCOM/contao-lib bundle.
+You get the entry "Isotope" as field for connected shop system.
+For the right working you need a valid API configuration.

+## Isotope-orderoverview
+This bundle didn't have own Backend-modules.
+It expand only the existing order grid with own functionallities.
+There are two new functions which added.
+1. MyParcel.com - Button exports order data and change order status
+2. Tracking - Button open a new window with tracking code and link for getting detail trackinginfos from carrier.
+Finally the order grid shows two new buttons, too.
+"Status für alle aktualisieren"-Button checks the transferstatus of all existing orders.
+The second button "transfer all" orders to MyParcel.com poratl)  could be activated with setting at the config area of contao (menu called "MyParcel.com").
+This button transfers all existing order data for all orders with one click.
+This function is most needed if you have old orders which are not transfered to the MyParcel.com - Portal.

+Detailinformations for installation and setup could be found at https://help.myparcel.com/support/solutions ,too.

+(German part)
 Im Folgenden werden ein paar Hinweise für die Einrichtung des Bundles gegeben.

 Durch dieses Bundle werden in den Statusfeldern des MyParcelCom/ContaoLib-Bundles